Chapter 9 Mixed Effects Models

 glmer(

-DV_prop ~ # dependent variable as a proportion
+~ # dependent variable as a proportion

-A * B + # fixed effects
+DV_prop * B + # fixed effects

-(A * B | subject) + (A * B | item), # random effects
+A * B | subject) + (A * B | item), # random effects

-family = binomial, # family: type of distribution
+(A family = binomial, # family: type of distribution

 weights = N_observations, # number of observations making up the proportion